 Drawing still life: pen and watercolor sketch

-First steps in still life painting: we did a very light line drawing and began to apply some paint
+First steps in still life painting is following the drawing and sketch: we did a very light line drawing and began to apply some paint

 When we look at online, offline and otherwise prepared materials for somebody to get involved in drawing and painting, I must say nothing can replace the live interaction and face-to-face classes.
 Why?
 Because I can see right away what’s causing some problem: too much water, too dry paper, too less paint, too much paint, bad quality paper, brush or paint.
-When it comes to watercolors, everything matters, yet, the quality of paper is crucial in achieving anything.
-I always use the same paper that I give my students which is large size, between 16 x 18 and this time it was 18 x 24 inches.
-I have seen over the years how tiny and small paper prevents one from getting done anything.
-If it is too small to see and perceive, it will be definitely too difficult to apply paint on.
+When it comes to watercolors, everything matters, yet, the quality of paper is crucial to achieve anything.
+I always use the same paper that I give my students which is large size, between 16 x 18 in, and this time it was 18 x 24 inches.
+I have seen over the years how tiny and small paper prevents one from getting done good art.
+If paper is too small to see and perceive, it will be definitely too difficult to apply paint on it.
 Let’s just say if you are watching somebody painting online and you do not have a very thick, heavy and good quality paper, you can kill yourself, but you simply won’t achieve what they are showing you.
-Saving on paper is a bad thing because thin paper won’t allow to lift paint and use multiple washes, as well as, to do a lot of other stuff.
+Saving on paper is a mistake because thin paper won’t allow to lift paint and use multiple washes, as well as, to try other techniques.
 My students are using paints made in St. Petersburg from real pigments.
 The difference in transparency and ease of application is huge.
-Once again, with bad paints, you won’t have the same results.
+Once again, with bad paints, you won’t have the same results and transparency.

 Chickadees and birches project which we did in Tuesday night class, it is ready for sale, too, and I will upload it on Fine Art America site to get cards, prints, canvas prints, tote bags, phone case and pillows with this image, original is 18 x 24 inches

 I am somebody who loves drawing, therefore, I’m also teaching to draw from real life, not photos whenever possible.
-I believe that is the best because it gives one absolute freedom of interpretation.
+I believe that drawing from real subjects results in the best art because it gives one an absolute freedom of interpretation.

-Well, there are lots of unfinished paintings, just like always, but I hope following my advice more people will pick up pencils and brushes.
-Just because there is nothing like it.
+Well, there are lots of unfinished paintings,, lots of drawing I still want to do, just like always, but I hope following my advice more people will pick up pencils and brushes and get engaged in drawing and painting.
+There is simply nothing like it.
 It doesn’t ask one to be in a good shape or to be dressed up and look perfect, it doesn’t even require being in a good mood.
 That comes as an additional benefit along the way.
-I’m also seeing art as a tool to cure addictions and prevent from falling back into addictions because it has such power.
+I’m also seeing art as a tool to cure addictions and prevent from falling back into addictions because it has such a huge power.
 Have a great week full of art!